 There have been many questions about whether face masks being used at universities will be accessible for deaf learners.
-We have (as I am sure you have) came across numbers of the providers of these new types of face masks.
+We have (as I am sure you have) come across a number of providers of these new types of face masks.
 They are being developed for communicating with deaf people.
-They are a cotton surround with a transparent plastic rectangle sewn into the month panel, so that deaf people can see lip patterns.
+They are a cotton surround with a transparent plastic rectangle sewn into the month panel so that deaf people can see lip patterns.

 So, do I order them how?

-Simple answer is, no. Well not right now anyway.
+The simple answer is no. Well, not right now, anyway.

 I say this for three reasons:

 1. These masks being produced have not yet been tested widely enough to ascertain their usability.

 One of the face mask providers is in conversations with the NHS.
 They are testing and getting them signed off by the CCG (Clinical Commissioning Group) for mass production and use.

 So, until all has been approved, we would recommend waiting.